Koon-Kiat/Spam-And-Phishing-Detection-Using-Machine-Learning/README.md

 ### Evaluation

-- **Metrics**: Accuracy, precision, recall, F1-score.
-- **Confusion Matrix**: Displaying the performance of each model.
-- **Learning Curves**: Visualizing model performance as a function of training data size.

-These results are stored in the `output` folder.

-## Evaluation

 - **Accuracy**: Measures overall prediction correctness.
 - **Precision, Recall, F1-Score:** Evaluates the balance between correct and incorrect classifications.
 - **Confusion Matrix**: Displays the performance of each model in predicting "Safe" vs. "Not Safe" emails.